nicola24/adoptable-pets/README.md

-# :dog: Pet Finder Project :cat:
+# :dog: Adoptable Pets :cat:

-Pet Finder Project allows you to access to Petfinder's database and find your ideal pet!
+Adoptable Pets allows you to access to Petfinder's database and find your ideal pet!

 :octocat: []()